Feature #1706

 The pull distributions that I obtained for a composite model of two point sources with a distance of one degree between them look quite reasonable.

-#7 Updated by Tiziani Domenico over 7 years ago
+#7 Updated by Tiziani Domenico about 8 years ago

 • Status changed from In Progress to Pull request